 You are here

-There is nothing more beautiful than a sleeping baby, especially for parents who are often overtired themselves.
-By following a few simple tips, you can create a safer sleeping environment for your baby.
+There is nothing more beautiful than a sleeping baby, especially for parents who are often tired themselves.
+By following a few simple sleep safety tips, you can create a safe place for your baby to sleep and nap.

 - Unintentional suffocation is the leading cause of injury-related death among children under 1 year old.

 - Nearly 3,500 infants die each year in the United States from sleep-related infant deaths..

 - Causes of sleep-related infant deaths include suffocation, entrapment, strangulation and Sudden Infant Death Syndrome (SIDS).

 - Place babies on their backs for naps and at night until they are 1 year old.
 Make sure babies sleep on a firm, flat surface in their own crib, bassinet or play yard.